Key Stage 3 ESSAY Competition

 - Analysis of battles of WW2, such as the Battle of Britain or the Normandy Invasion

-All submissions will receive a certificate and the winning essay will receive a voucher for £25 (with £25 donated to the school) and a commemorative cup to keep for one year.
+All submissions will receive a certificate.
 All essays will be submitted to a National Competition, organised by the Spirit of Normandy Trust in association with the Young Historian Project (offshoot of the Historical Association) and judged by the Editor of The Historian Magazine.
 The national competition winner receives a monetary prize (and a donation to the school).